top of page

 Boric Acid

-• This natural supplement is found in volcanic areas in North America and Europe.
-It’s been recorded as being used way back to the times of the ancient Greeks.
+• Boric acid is a weak acid found in volcanic areas in North America and Europe.
+Its use has been recorded as far back as ancient Greece.

 • This natural supplement is effective at treating medical conditions thanks to its antiseptic and antibacterial properties.
 It’s been used for everything from cuts and burns to acne and vaginal infections.